open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

   allow the distribution of semantic convention registries across vendors and enterprises.
 This OTEP depends on the “Schema Child/Parent relationship resolution” OTEP.
 * Resolved Schema Format v1.0.
+This OTEP will define both the structure and format of the Resolved Telemetry Schema and the strategy for collecting the Resolved Telemetry Schemas of the dependencies.
 * Schema-driven Client SDK Generator.
 * Schema Child/Parent relationship resolution.